 The Group's liabilities are substantially denominated in euro.
 The Group's exposure to foreign currency risk arises primarily from equity securities denominated in major foreign currencies.
 The Group hedges its foreign currency denominated debt securities using foreign exchange forward contracts in order to mitigate the risk that principal cash flows for these investments fluctuate as a result of changes in foreign exchange rates.

+- 3.2 Financial risk continued

-- (a) Market risk continued - (iii) Currency risk continued
+- (a) Market risk continued

+- (iii) Currency risk continued

 The table below summarises the Group's exposure to foreign currencies other than euro.

 Group and Company